Freedom in the World

 Political Rights (1 = best, 7 = worst)

 Equatorial Guinea achieved independence from Spain in 1968.
-Current president Teodoro Obiang Nguema Mbasogo seized power in 1979 after deposing and murdering his uncle, Francisco Macias Nguema.
-Pressure from donor countries forced Obiang to legalize a multiparty system in 1992, though he remained in office.
+Current president Teodoro Obiang Nguema Mbasogo seized power in 1979 after deposing and executing his uncle, President Francisco Macias Nguema.
+International pressure forced Obiang to establish a multiparty system in 1992, though he and the ruling Democratic Party of Equatorial Guinea (PDGE) retained power over the next decade in a series of seriously flawed elections.

-Obiang won the 1996 presidential election amid intimidation, a boycott by the political opposition, and low voter turnout.
-The ruling Democratic Party of Equatorial Guinea (PDGE) won 75 of 80 seats in similarly flawed parliamentary elections in 1999.
-The president secured another seven-year term with 99.5 percent of the vote in 2002.
-He formed a “government of national unity” with eight smaller parties, but key portfolios remained with presidential loyalists.
-The PDGE won 68 of 100 seats in 2004 parliamentary elections, and allied parties took another 30.
-The opposition Convergence for Social Democracy (CPDS) won the remaining 2 seats.
+The president secured another seven-year term with nearly 100 percent of the vote in 2002, then formed a national unity government with eight smaller parties, though key portfolios remained with presidential loyalists.
+The PDGE won 68 of 100 seats in the 2004 parliamentary elections, and allied parties took another 30.
+The opposition Convergence for Social Democracy (CPDS) won the remaining two seats.

-Obiang dissolved the parliament in February 2008 and brought forward legislative and municipal elections.
-A new pro-presidential coalition was created ahead of the May votes, comprising the PDGE and a group of nine smaller parties known as the Democratic Opposition.
-The coalition won 100 percent of the vote in many districts, taking 99 out of 100 parliament seats, while the CPDS, the sole opposition party, gained the remaining seat.
-The opposition denounced the elections, citing voting irregularities and intimidation.
+Obiang dissolved the parliament in February 2008 and called legislative and municipal elections for May.
+A new coalition comprising the PDGE and nine smaller parties won a reported 100 percent of the vote in many districts, taking 99 out of 100 seats in the parliament amid allegations of widespread irregularities.
+The CPDS, the sole opposition party, was reduced to a single seat.

-Prime Minister Ricardo Mangue Obama Nfubea and his cabinet resigned in July 2008 over allegations of corruption and mishandling of the 2004 coup plots.
-However, Obiang reappointed most of the ministers to a new administration headed by Ignacio Milam Tang.
+Prime Minister Ricardo Mangue Obama Nfubea and his cabinet resigned in July 2008 over allegations of corruption and mishandling of the 2004 coup plot.
+However, Obiang reappointed most of the ministers to a new cabinet headed by Ignacio Milam Tang.
+Nfubea had taken office after a similar mass resignation in 2006.

 Equatorial Guinea is not an electoral democracy and has never held credible elections.
-President Teodoro Obiang Nguema Mbasogo, whose current seven-year term will end in 2009, holds broad powers.
-The 100 members of the unicameral House of People’s Representatives are elected to five-year terms but wield little power, and 99 seats belong to the ruling pro-presidential coalition.
-The activities of the few opposition parties, in particular the CPDS, are closely monitored by the government.
+The 2009 presidential election reportedly featured intimidation by security forces and restrictions on foreign observers, among other irregularities.
+President Teodoro Obiang Nguema Mbasogo, who won a new seven-year term, marked his 30th year in power in 2009, making him the longest-serving ruler in sub-Saharan Africa.
+The 100 members of the unicameral House of People’s Representatives are elected to five-year terms but wield little power; all but one of the chamber’s seats are held by the pro-presidential coalition.
+The few opposition parties, in particular the CPDS, are closely monitored by the government.
 A clan network linked to the president underlies the formal political structure.

 Equatorial Guinea is considered one of the most corrupt countries in the world.
-Obiang and members of his inner circle continue to amass huge personal profits from the oil windfall.
-The president has argued that information on oil revenues is a “state secret,” resisting calls for transparency and accountability.
-According to Global Witness, the government has not disclosed the location of more than $2 billion in national revenue.
-In August 2008, the president established a commission to monitor national oil operations.
-Equatorial Guinea was ranked 171 out of 180 countries surveyed in Transparency International’s 2008 Corruption Perceptions Index.
+Obiang and members of his inner circle have amassed huge personal fortunes stemming from the oil industry.
+The president has argued that information on oil revenues is a state secret, resisting calls for transparency and accountability.
+In January 2009, Spanish authorities began an investigation after a Spanish human rights organization filed a complaint accusing the Equatoguinean government of engaging in money laundering in Spain; the investigation was ongoing at year’s end.
+Equatorial Guinea was ranked 168 out of 180 countries surveyed in Transparency International’s 2009 Corruption Perceptions Index.

 Although the constitution guarantees press freedom, the 1992 press law authorizes government censorship.
-A few private newspapers and underground pamphlets are published irregularly, and they face financial and political pressure.
+A few private newspapers and underground pamphlets are published irregularly, but they face financial and political pressure.
 Libel remains a criminal offense, and all journalists are required to register with the government.
-The state holds a monopoly on broadcast media except for RTV-Asonga, a private radio and television outlet owned by the president’s son, Teodorino Obiang Nguema.
-Satellite television is increasingly popular, and Radio Exterior, Spain’s international shortwave service, is listened to widely.
+The state holds a monopoly on broadcast media, with the exception of RTV-Asonga, a private radio and television outlet owned by the president’s son.
+Four journalists were dismissed from the state broadcaster in January 2009 for “insubordination” and “lack of enthusiasm.”
+In June, the only correspondent for foreign media in Equatorial Guinea, Rodrigo Angue Nguema, was imprisoned for four months after publishing an incorrect story about embezzlement by the head of the national airline.
+Satellite television is increasingly popular, and Radio Exterior, Spain’s international shortwave service, has a large audience in the country.
 The only internet service provider is state affiliated, and the government reportedly monitors internet communications.
-In May 2008, the International Federation of Journalists (IFJ) denounced the government’s refusal to issue visas to Spanish journalists attempting to cover the legislative and municipal elections.
-In September, police raided the CPDS headquarters in search of a radio transmitter, despite a pending request for permission to establish a radio station with the Ministry of Information and ongoing negotiations between the CPDS and authorities.
-No further action was taken against the CPDS, but harassment and threats persist, according to Amnesty International.

-Freedoms of assembly and association are severely restricted, and official authorization for political gatherings is mandatory.
-There are no effective human rights organizations in the country, and the few international nongovernmental organizations (NGOs) are prohibited from promoting or defending human rights.
+Freedoms of assembly and association are severely restricted, and political gatherings must have official authorization to proceed.
+There are no effective human rights organizations in the country, and the few international nongovernmental organizations are prohibited from promoting human rights.
 The constitution provides for the right to organize unions, but there are many legal barriers to collective bargaining.
-While it has ratified key International Labor Organization conventions, the government has refused to register the Equatorial Guinea Trade Union, whose members operate in secret.
-The country’s only legal labor union, the Small Farmers’ Syndicate (OSPA), received legal recognition in 2000.
-In March 2008, protests by Chinese construction workers over wages led to clashes with security forces and the death of two workers.
-The striking workers were subsequently deported and replaced by new Chinese workers.
+While it has ratified key International Labour Organization conventions, the government has refused to register the Equatorial Guinea Trade Union, whose members operate in secret.
+The country’s only legal labor union, the Small Farmers’ Syndicate, received legal recognition in 2000.
+In 2008, protests by Chinese construction workers over wages led to clashes with security forces.
+The workers were deported and replaced by new Chinese personnel.

-Obiang’s Mongomo clan, part of the majority Fang ethnic group, has monopolized political and economic power to the exclusion of other groups.
+Obiang’s Mongomo clan, part of the majority Fang ethnic group, monopolizes political and economic power.
 Differences between the Fang and the Bubi are a major source of political tension that has often erupted into violence.
-It is thought that the Protestant pastor released from detention in June 2008 was detained in part because of his Bubi ethnicity.
 Fang vigilante groups have been allowed to abuse Bubi citizens with impunity.

-All citizens are required to obtain exit visas to travel abroad, and some members of opposition parties have been denied such visas.
+All citizens are required to obtain exit visas to travel abroad, and some opposition figures have been denied such visas.
 Those who do travel are sometimes subjected to interrogation on their return.

 Constitutional and legal guarantees of equality for women are largely ignored, and violence against women is reportedly widespread.
 Traditional practices including primogeniture and polygamy discriminate against women.
 Abortion is permitted to preserve the health of the mother, but only with spousal or parental authorization.